PAUL DUECK MORTGAGES

 Regular Payments

-With regular payments (monthly, semi-monthly, bi-weekly, or weekly), your lender simply takes your yearly mortgage amount and splits it up.
-So whether you’re paying once a month, every two weeks, or every week, the total you pay in a year is the same.
-It’s just broken into smaller pieces.
+With regular payments (e.g., monthly, semi-monthly, bi-weekly, or weekly), your lender simply takes your yearly mortgage amount and splits it up.
+So whether you’re paying once a month, twice a month, every two weeks, or every week, the total you pay in a year is the same.
+It’s just broken into different payment amounts.
 To calculate your payments you would take the monthly payment and multiply it by the 12 months in a year and then calcuate the mortgage payment by dividing that number by 24 for semi-monthly payments, 26 for bi-weekly, or by 52 for weekly payments.

 Accelerated Payments